yoelhalb-hitech/DotNetPowerExtensions/README.md

 ## Debugging

 ##### To run in Visual Studio
-Just load up the project nad hit start.
+Just load up the project and hit start.

 When running the project sometimes the breakpoints are not being hit, you can use the suggestions described in [this issue](https://github.com/dotnet/roslyn-sdk/issues/515):
     - Turn off `Use 64 bit process for code analysis`